Geoscience

 This is a field-oriented science and our curriculum emphasizes field studies.
 However, geoscientists increasingly employ advanced chemical and physical analytic techniques and use computers to model natural systems.
 Eastern has specialized laboratory facilities for various sub-disciplines.
 Extensive collections of minerals, rocks, and fossils are available for study and research.

 Nationwide, approximately half of recent graduates are employed in environmental fields while a third go on to graduate school.
 Most of the rest go into the petroleum industry, teaching, government, or mining.
-The department has close relations with geotechnical/environmental consulting firms, government agencies, and mining companies in the Pacific Northwest.
+The department has close relationships with geotechnical/environmental consulting firms, government agencies, and mining companies in the Pacific Northwest.

 The Geosciences Department has a number of physical facilities available for student use in conjunction with coursework.
 Included are a cartography lab, a map library, and a GIS and computer-mapping laboratory.